zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### reverse `boolean`

-Reverses the axis direction -
-categories are listed from right to left and from top to bottom.
+If set to true the category axis direction will be reversed.
+By default categories are listed from left to right and from bottom to top.

 #### Example
     <kendo:chart-categoryAxisItem reverse="reverse">